-Families looking for a short hike with a view in the South District should consider the hiking at Blackrock Summit, MM 84.8 on Skyline Drive.
-Families with older children looking for waterfalls and a more strenuous hike in the South District should consider the 3.3 mile hike to Doyles River Falls at MM 81.1 near the Loft Mountain Campground.
+Families looking for easy hikes in Shenandoah in the South District should consider the hiking at Blackrock Summit, MM 84.8.
+Looking for Shenandoah National Park waterfall hikes?
+Families with older children looking for waterfalls in the South District should consider the 3.3 mile hike to Doyles River Falls at MM 81.1.

-Every experience in Shenandoah National Park involves either driving or hiking through the deciduous forest.
-Due to all these deciduous trees, the landscape of the park changes beautifully with the seasons like no other national park in the United States.
+Every experience in Shenandoah National Park in Virginia involves either driving or hiking through the deciduous forest.
+Due to all these deciduous trees, the landscape of the park changes beautifully with the seasons.

 Where to Stay in Shenandoah National Park with Kids

-The Big Meadows Campground (Central District MM 51.2) and Loft Mountain Campground (South District MM 75.2) are the largest of the campgrounds and offer more amenities than the smaller campgrounds, Matthews Arm Campground (North District MM 22.1) and Lewis Mountain Campground (Central District MM 57.5).
+The Big Meadows Campground (Central District MM 51.2) and Loft Mountain Campground (South District MM 75.2) are the largest of the campgrounds.
+They have the most amenities to offer.
+Matthews Arm Campground (North District MM 22.1) and Lewis Mountain Campground (Central District MM 57.5) are smaller.
 The Loft Mountain Campground in the South District often said to have the best views of the group.

-Also up in the Blue Ridge Mountains, not far from the southern entrance to Shenandoah National Park is Wintergreen Resort, which offers four-seasons worth of recreational activities including skiing in the winter.
+Also up in the Blue Ridge Mountains, not far from the southern entrance to Shenandoah National Park in Virginia is Wintergreen Resort.
+It offers four seasons worth of recreational activities, including skiing in the winter.
 The views from the condos and vacation rentals at Wintergreen are some of the best in the Blue Ridge Mountains.
-When all the roads are open in the summer months, the Wintergreen Resort is less six miles from the Blue Ridge Parkway and 20 miles from the southern entrance to Shenandoah National Park via the Blue Ridge Parkway.
+When all the roads are open in the summer months, the Wintergreen Resort is less than six miles from the Blue Ridge Parkway.
+It is also only 20 miles from the southern entrance to Shenandoah National Park via the Blue Ridge Parkway.